 I felt like it broke A LOT.
 Sometimes info would not be pulled, the reports would be screwed up, etc. When I requested help, I was made to feel like I was the one making mistakes when I was a pretty savvy user (imo).

+It is the go-to platform for experienced marketers.
 While it has been in the market for a long time, it is comparatively a complex tool to use.
-Thereby we recommend other user-friendly hootsuite alternatives.
+So we recommend using user-friendly Hootsuite alternatives.

-- The platform supports a host of social media networks like Instagram, Facebook, Twitter, LinkedIn, etc.
+- The platform supports multiple social media networks like Instagram, Facebook, Twitter, LinkedIn, etc.

-- It has an all-one interface that allows you to add different networks you wish to monitor quickly
+- It has an all-in-one interface that allows you to add different networks for quick monitoring.

 It makes things easier to view with everything on one dashboard.
-I can see messages, comments, replies all at one place.
+I can see messages, comments, replies all in one place.

-- RivalIQ puts competitor and the company on the same platform and derives comparative information from various social media channels
+- RivalIQ puts competitors and the company on the same platform and derives comparative information from various social media channels.

-- It has a diverse reporting feature consisting of customizable slideshows, pdfs, and can even giv end-clients a portal to log into.
+- It has a diverse reporting feature that consists of customizable slideshows and PDFs.

 The insights from Rival IQ inform a lot of how we plan and execute our social media strategy.
 To be able to see a snapshot of our competition across the league is invaluable as well.

-- The platform’s subscription is tier based, so if you want to add more rival companies, you either have to pay more or swap out from your existing list
+- The platform’s subscription is tier-based, so you either have to pay more or swap with other plans if you want to add more rival companies.

-- It is not an all-in-one option and may have problems when it comes to ‘social media management and listening’ capabilities.
+- It is not an all-in-one option.
+You might encounter issues with its social media management and listening capabilities.